cosmix/percy/README.md

+# Percy

-Percy is a fork of Cline.
-It adds a number of minor features and improvements that have long been reported on the Cline repo, but never got prioritised.
-It also does away with all the "commercial features" cline has been recently adding, e.g. accounts, telemetry, etc.
+Percy is a fork of [Cline](https://www.github.com/cline/cline).
+It adds a number of minor features and improvements that have long been discussed in Cline's Discord or mentioned on the Cline repo, but never got prioritised.
+It also does away with all the "commercial features" the Cline project has been recently adding, e.g. accounts, telemetry, etc.

+## Additional Features

+- Diffing is only enabled once a file is fully streamed, substantially reducing CPU usage while an LLM is streaming its file output
+- Auto-approve for file read and write operations only applies to file within the workspace
+- Separate model selection/options for PLAN and ACT modes
+- Full support for Claude Sonnet 3.7 'extended thinking' mode with configurable token budget for thinking and max (output) tokens
+- Add collapsible recent history section in the 'main view' of the extension, so that you can hide recent tasks for privacy/confidentiality purposes (e.g. when sharing your screen with others)